Why Jussie Smollett’s Anti-Trump ‘F.U.W.’ Was Necessary, But Completely Predictable [Opinion]

 “Yes, I am outraged.
 Yes, I have thought an awful lot about blowing up the White House.”

-A bit strong, sure, but it was still paramount in the sense that someone who might actually benefit from or, at the very least, survive living in Trump’s America by being a wealthy, Caucasian, cisgender woman was just as unafraid to use her notoriety to openly resist his regime.
+A bit strong, sure, but it was still paramount in the sense that someone who might actually benefit from or at the very least, survive living in Trump’s America by being a wealthy, Caucasian, cisgender woman was just as unafraid to use her notoriety to openly resist his regime.
 But the thing is, she didn’t go far enough, in my opinion.

 Sure, showing face and dropping a couple of f-bombs here and there is all good for a quick cheer or two, but anyone with a mouth and a working voice box can do that.
-As a world-renowned, opinionated music artist with a bevy of other talented music artists at her disposal, wouldn’t it make more sense for the singer who has sold millions of records throughout the world on several different social topics, such as abortion and religion, to use her talent to make a stronger statement?
+As a world-renowned, opinionated music artist with a bevy of other talented music artists at her disposal, wouldn’t it make more sense for the singer who has sold millions of records throughout the world on several different social topics such as abortion, religion, etc., to use her talent to make a stronger statement?

-Whether you agree or disagree with what “F.U.W.” or Jussie Smollett stands for, it’s not surprising for that kind of message to come from someone whom this occasionally messed up world targets for being openly gay and black.
+Whether you agree or disagree with what “F.U.W.” or Jussie Smollett stands for, it’s not surprising for that kind of message to come from someone whom this occasionally effed-up world targets for being openly gay and black.

-Of course Jussie Smollett would record a protest song for himself and those who feel targeted by Trump for being openly LGBT and non-Caucasian, or any other minority, but imagine how much powerful it could’ve been if someone like Madonna or Justin Timberlake or Katy Perry (sorry, girl, but “Chained to the Rhythm” was basically an “I’m still with her” ode.
+Of course Jussie Smollett would record a protest song for himself and those who feel targeted by Trump for being openly LGBT and non-Caucasian, or any other minoirty, but imagine how much powerful it could’ve been if someone like Madonna or Justin Timberlake or Katy Perry (sorry, girl, but “Chained To The Rhythm” was basically an “I’m still with her” ode.
 Nice try, though) actually would’ve recorded and released a similar tune first.

 Would it have caused some controversy?
-Absolutely so, but it wouldn’t be their first go at that particular rodeo and incidentally, the reason behind the call-out would be far less selfish than, say, engaging in a publicity stunt to promote a new album or maintain some kind of media relevance, which they’ve all been guilty of in the past.
+Absolutely so, but it wouldn’t be their first go at that particular rodeo and incidentally, the reason behind the call-out would be far less selfish than say, engaging in a publicity stunt to promote a new album or maintain some kind of media relevance, which they’ve all been guilty of in the past.

-If representation truly matters, then it goes well beyond the need to have a musician who looks, thinks, and lives like us speaking up on our behalf.
+If representation truly matters, then it goes well beyond the need to have a musician who looks, thinks and lives like us speaking up on our behalf.
 Not that we’re not grateful, of course, but we ultimately know who our support systems are, even if we don’t know them personally.

-As a gay, black man myself, I know without a doubt that Jussie Smollett feels the same way I do about this country and Trump as most other gay black men do.
-I even know how non-black people, such as Madonna and Katy Perry, feel about him, and again, I’m inclined to agree with their thoughts.
+As a gay, black man myself, I know without a doubt that Jussie Smollett feels the same way I do about this country and Trump as most other gay, black men do.
+I even know how non-black people, such as Madonna and Katy Perry, feel about him and again, I’m inclined to agree with their thoughts.
 However, I’m just a low-level journalist.
 You’re not going to care what I think after you close this browser window, but I bet you still remember the time when that rich, Italian-American pop star wanted to light up the White House with Trump inside of it, right?

 Jussie Smollett, thank you for not being afraid to take a true and meaningful stand against Trump.
 I just wish someone else would have stepped up to the mic — no offense.